guomy0611/annotation-as-search/README.md

 ## Infrastructure

-An AaS setup consists of a server and a client.
+An AaS setup consists of a server and a client communicating over TCP or UNIX sockets using a custom protocol.
+The protocol is documented at `doc/protocol-spec`.
 For setting up the server, refer to the section [AaS-Server](#aas-server)

 As for the client, we provide two solutions: